 As parents, we’ve all been there – we want our kids to eat healthy but sometimes it’s tricky with crazy work and school schedules all mixed in with after-school activities and more (oops, I forgot homework in there).

 The good news?
-With school year about to begin again, it’s the perfect time to get your kids into some healthy eating habits, or maybe renew some old ones.
+With new year about to begin again, it’s the perfect time to get your kids into some healthy eating habits, or maybe renew some old ones.
 These quick and easy hacks will make it a little easier to ensure your kids are learning healthy eating habits – even if they do have the occasional bag of Cheetos.

 Get rid of the junk.
 If you don’t have overly processed junk food stocked in your house it’s tougher for your kids to eat it.
 Clean out your pantry, cupboards and refrigerator, and toss the junk.